 I find when I’m driving in the car and I’m stuck in traffic that my hands gravitate to the boob grab.
 I’ve given a few motorists more than an eye full on more than one occasion!

-It’s a journey of self-realization and it’s perfectly natural to be just a little bit fascinated with your new self after surgery.
+It’s a journey of self-realization and it’s perfectly natural to be just a little bit fascinated with your new self after breast surgery.

 Being just a bit self-boob-grabby can also give you some perspective on the process of your implant softening, so grab away!

 Yep, if you had to keep eye contact with yourself you’d be chastised for not doing so because your eyes keep looking south down the crevasse that is now your bountiful cleavage.

 I had a minor case of neck strain after my first augmentation (getting comfy sleeping sitting up isn't easy).
 Once I’d got past the post-op body stiffness I was more than a little bit in awe of the view as I looked down at my chest.

 There’s no getting over the aesthetics of breasts.
 They are revered in art (some classical, some not so much) and pretty much as I had hoped I was able to appreciate and sought great satisfaction from my new body self.